Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning: Acknowledgements

-\begin{ack} This research is partially supported by the Technology Innovation Institute, Abu Dhabi, UAE.
-Additionally, computations were performed using the Wolfpack computational cluster, supported by the School of Computer Science and Engineering at UNSW Sydney. \end{ack}
+This research is partially support by Technology Innovation Institure Abu Dhabi, UAE.
+Also, this research includes computations using the computational cluster Wolfpack supported by School of Computer Science and Engineering at UNSW Sydney.